 Data Sources INRIX Source Summary Observed speed data from INRIX and Average Daily Traffic Volumes with Vehicle Classification data on Interstate, Arterial, and Primary Routes from VDOT's Traffic Monitoring System (TMS).
-For observed speed data, navigate to the RITIS platform, select the roadway segments in Virginia for study, and retrieve observed speed data for the selected timeframes.
+Analysis Methodology For observed speed data, navigate to the RITIS platform, select the roadway segments in Virginia for study, and retrieve observed speed data for the selected timeframes.
 Access to RITIS is username and password protected and facilitated through agency agreements.
-For Average Daily Traffic Volumes: Navigate to VDOT's official traffic data publications.
-Select the analysis year.
-Select the spreadsheet on "Average Daily Traffic Volumes with Vehicle Classification Data on Interstate, Arterial and Primary Routes."
-Open the spreadsheet and select data from the "AADT" column.
-To measure the Travel Time Index: Assign traffic count from VDOT to the NPMRDS data by individual highway segments (traffic message channel (TMC) codes).
-2. Divide both peak hour speed data and free flow speed data by AADT to attain travel times.
-Analysis Methodology 3.
-Divide peak hour travel time by free flow travel time to measure the travel time index.
-Wethodology To measure the Travel Time Index statewide or by region: 1.
-Navigate to VDOT's official traffic data publications and select the analysis year.
-Select "Daily Vehicle Miles Traveled Publications" under the header Statewide Primary and Interstate Publications.
-3. Select "DVMT by Physical Jurisdiction, with Towns Combined into Counties."
-Aggregate the data by county into a sum for the whole state or aggregate by county for each region.
-This value is the daily vehicle miles traveled.
-5. Multiply this data by 365 to obtain an annual value.
-Using the annual VMT by region or statewide, aggregate previously calculated peak hour and free flow travel time by region or statewide and weight by VMT.
-Divide weighted peak hour travel time by weighted free flow travel time to measure a region or statewide travel time index.
+To measure the Travel Time Index: Divide both peak hour speed data and free flow speed data by segment length to attain travel times.
+Divide peak hour travel time by free flow travel time to measure the travel time index by segment.
+To measure the Travel Time Index statewide or by region (or county): 3.
+Navigate to VDOT's official traffic data publications and select the analysis year or go directly to the Virginia Roads , Traffic Volume page to access ArcGIS shapefiles/feature data in order to view AADT data.
+Assign the AADT to the NPMRDS data by individual highway segments (traffic message channel (TMC) codes).
+Multiple the calculated travel time index from Step 2 by AADT and segment length to estimate VMT weighted travel time index by segment.
+Sum the VMT weighted travel time index by jurisdiction, region, statewide level.
+5. Estimate total VMT for the network links of interest and geography (county, region, statewide) based on data available VDOT's official traffic data publications (note use of VDOT traffic data files is dependent on the network links of interest, if all public roads, the county level summaries in VMTReport_1206 segmented by interstate, primary, secondary is the proper source).
+If intent is to only report on non-limited access facilities as noted in this measure description, the county level AADT files are needed in order to isolate the correct network links.
+Divide the VMT weighted travel time index by total VMT for the network links of interest and county, region, state geography selected to estimate average travel time index.
 Segmentation and Format Calculated TTI values may be segmented by roadway segment and type and organized by TMC codes.